Displays at the Powell Library

 September 28, 2018–January 6, 2019

 This display highlights Houston painters, photographers, and silversmiths of the 19th century, as well as handwork and needlework.
-The creators of many 19th-century Texas artworks are unknown, and even when an artist’s name can be determined, information about their life and creative output can be sparse and difficult to locate.
+The creators of many 19th-century Texas artworks are unknown, and even when artists’ names can be determined, information about their lives and creative output can be sparse and difficult to locate.

 Complexity and Civility: